He1mont/CapitalOne-Carbon-Impact/README.md

 Once Cypress is launched, you will be presented with two testing options: **End-to-End Tests** and **Component Tests**.
 Click on either option to access a list of test files available for execution.

+All end-to-end and component tests have been successfully passed using **Chrome version 124**.